 Figure 6.54: Cross-validation testing performance

-You should notice that regularization does not impart much benefit here, as may be expected.
+You should notice that regularization does not impart much benefit here, as may be expected: for lower C values, which correspond to stronger regularization, model testing (as well as training) performance decreases.
 While we are able to increase model performance over our previous efforts by using all the features available, it appears there is no overfitting going on.
 Instead, the training and testing scores are about the same.
 Instead of overfitting, it's possible that we may be underfitting.
 Let's try engineering some interaction features to see if they can improve performance.

 Create interaction features for the case study data and confirm that the number of new features makes sense using the following code: